magabriel/trefoil/doc/trefoil-doc/Contents/plugins-ImageExtraPlugin.md

 #### Explicit image path

-Some Markdown editors provice a live preview of the rendered HTML result.
+Some Markdown editors provide a live preview of the rendered HTML result.
 Some of them even provide live preview for images (like the fabulous [MdCharm](http://www.mdcharm.com/)), but for this to work the image path must point to the relative location of the image: